Print Logotype

 • These cabins feature a wider doorway into the cabin and bathroom, plus a wet room style shower with fold down shower seat.

-• While these cabins can accommodate a mobility scooter, there isn't sufficient space to use a mobility device within the cabin.
+• While these cabins can accommodate a powered mobility device, there isn't sufficient space to use a mobility device within the cabin.

 • Opening the door from within the cabin will require assistance from an able-bodied companion.
 These cabins are not suitable for guests who are full-time wheelchair users for this reason.